-To our future leaders - You are the next generation of leaders, innovators, and creators and we are counting on you to contribute to an even greater state and nation than we are today.
-Again, I thank you for devoting your time to learning about our government and how you can make a difference in our country now and in the years ahead.
+To our future leaders - You are the next generation of innovators and creators and we are counting on you to contribute to an even greater state and nation than we are today.
+I thank you for devoting your time to learning about our government and how you can make a difference in our country now and in the years ahead.
+To the many dedicated members of the American Legion who host Boys State every year, thank you for the important work that you do to teach our youth the values of "God and Country."
+I am forever devoted to my friends in the American Legion and to their noble cause.